cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 ### Properties

-Accumulators must be *correct* and *sound*.
+Accumulators must be *complete*, *sound*, and *position binding*.
 In practice, violations of these properties by computationally-bounded adversaries may be negligible in some security parameter, which is sufficient for use in IBC.

-#### Correctness
+#### Completeness

-Accumulator proofs must be *correct*: key => value mappings which have been added to the accumulator can always be proved to have been included, but cannot be proved to be excluded.
+Accumulator proofs must be *complete*: key => value mappings which have been added to the accumulator can always be proved to have been included, but cannot be proved to be excluded.

 For any key `key` last set to a value `value` in the accumulator `acc`,